syncfusion/ej2-react-docs/src/maps/maps/user-interactions.md

 ### Various type of zooming

-Zooming can be performed by various types. click zooming, double click zooming, toolbar zooming rectangular zooming, mouse wheel zooming and pinch zooming.

-<b>Zooming toolbar</b>
+Zooming can be performed in following types:

+#### Zooming toolbar

-By default, the toolbar is rendered with `zoom-in`, `zoom-out`, and `reset` options when it is set to 'true' in the `enable` property of `zoomSettings`.
-You can also customize the toolbar items using the `toolBArs` property in `zoomSettings`.
+By default, the toolbar is rendered with **zoom-in**, **zoom-out**, and **reset** options when it is set to **true** in the [`enable`](../api/maps/zoomSettingsModel/#enable) property of [`zoomSettings`](../api/maps/zoomSettingsModel/).

-The following options are available in toolbar, and you can use the options as needed:
+The following options are available in toolbar.

 1. Zoom - Provides rectangular zoom support.
-2. ZoomIn - Zooms in the maps.
+2. ZoomIn - Zooms in the Maps.
-3. ZoomOut - Zooms out the maps.
+3. ZoomOut - Zooms out the Maps.
 4. Pan - Switches to panning if rectangular zoom is activated.
-5. Reset - Restores the maps to the default view.
+5. Reset - Restores the Maps to the default view.

-Refer the [`API`](../api/maps/zoomSettingsModel/) links for Zooming.
+The following properties are available in toolbars to customize the zooming toolbars.

+* [`color`](../api/maps/zoomSettingsModel/#color) - To apply the color for toolbars in Maps.
+* [`highlightColor`](../api/maps/zoomSettingsModel/#highlightcolor) - To apply the color for the zooming toolbar when the mouse has hovered on the toolbar element in Maps.
+* [`horizontalAlignment`](../api/maps/zoomSettingsModel/#horizontalalignment) - To customize the position type of toolbar when it is placed horizontally.
+* [`selectionColor`](../api/maps/zoomSettingsModel/#selectioncolor) - To apply the color for the zooming toolbar when clicking the zooming toolbar in Maps.
+* [`toolBarOrientation`](../api/maps/zoomSettingsModel/#toolbarorientation) - To customize the orientation of the zooming toolbar.
+* [`toolbars`](../api/maps/zoomSettingsModel/#toolbars) - To customize the items that are to be shown in the zooming toolbar in Maps.
+* [`verticalAlignment`](../api/maps/zoomSettingsModel/#verticalalignment) - To customize the position type of toolbar when it is placed vertically.

 {% tab template="maps/default-map", compileJsx=true, sourceFiles="app/**/*.tsx" %}